 Lara Tiedens began her tenure as president of Scripps College on August 1, 2016, assuming the title of the W.M.
 Keck Presidential Chair.
-In her first year at Scripps, President Tiedens has implemented initiatives to promote innovative pedagogy, ensure a holistic student experience, cultivate a diverse and inclusive community, and forge strategic partnerships to amplify Scripps’ impact and influence the advancement of women in society at large.
-Her early successes have included increasing the financial aid budget to expand support for underserved students, launching a strategic planning process to achieve the College’s goals as a national leader in liberal arts and women’s education, and leading conversations to strengthen the Scripps community through curiosity, compassion, and dialogue.
+President Tiedens has implemented initiatives to promote innovative pedagogy, ensure a holistic student experience, cultivate a diverse and inclusive community, and forge strategic partnerships to amplify Scripps’ impact and influence on the advancement of women in society.
+She has led the efforts to develop a new strategic plan to strengthen Scripps’ position as a national leader in liberal arts and women’s education and to reinforce a commitment to the College’s mission, values, and legacy while shaping its future.
+Initiatives of utmost importance to President Tiedens include: leveraging Scripps’ rich tradition in the humanities to solve complex economic, social, and political challenges; building the pipeline of women leaders in fields in which they are underrepresented, such as science and technology; and cultivating a culture of equity and inclusion on campus.
+She has increased the financial aid budget to expand support for underrepresented students and implemented the Presidential Scholarship Initiative to raise endowed support for scholarships.
+She has also led conversations to strengthen the Scripps community through curiosity, compassion, and dialogue.